sto3014/ZattooPlugin/README.md

 * Opens current program in Zattoo
 * Mark programs to be opened in Zattoo on start.
 * Filter by supported channels
+* New in 1.5: Create your own channel list
+* New in 1.5: Generate import file for all Zattoo channels
 * New in 1.5: Add country channel list for Austria
-* New in 1.5: Add possibility to create your own channel list
-* New in 1.5: Generate import file for all Zattoo channels
-* Update in 1.5: Channel lists for Germany and Switzerland were updated.
+* Update in 1.5: Update country channel lists for Germany and Switzerland.

 ## Requirements